dany-fedorov/g-exception/README.md

 - Web UI to deserialize exception?
 - Support rich formatting for error messages?
 With like tables and CSS?
 Or maybe add HTML format to `serializeException` ?
 - Think about integrations with frameworks/services or logging libraries.
 - Add assertion functionality?
+- Check popular js libraries, what they throw - like axios, typeorm, aws-sdk etc, - and make sure GException works well with different formats.